 - Guide 1: How to Remove Crown from Windows.

-- Guide 2: Get rid of Crown from Mac OS X.
+- Guide 2: Get rid of Crown on Mac OS X.

-- Guide 3: Remove Crown from Google Chrome.
+- Guide 3: Remove Crown in Google Chrome.

 - Guide 4: Erase Crown from Mozilla Firefox.

 - Guide 5: Uninstall Crown from Microsoft Edge.

 - Guide 6: Remove Crown from Safari.

 - Guide 7: Eliminate Crown from Internet Explorer.

 - Guide 8: Disable Crown Push Notifications in Your Browsers.